 "Football has taken a lot out of me, and that would only get worse if I were to become a coach," said Pizarro, before admitting that if he did take up a place in the dugout one day, he "would be a maniac like Guardiola."

-Pizarro certainly speaks of and analyses football with the considered view of a coach and given that – bar one spell at Chelsea between 2007 and 2009 and his professional beginnings in Peru – he has spent his entire career in the Bundesliga, it is little wonder that the 38-year-old has well-thought-out views on the current state of the league.
+Pizarro certainly speaks of and analyses football with the considered view of a coach and given that – bar one spell at Chelsea in 2007/08 and his professional beginnings in Peru – he has spent his entire career in the Bundesliga, it is little wonder that the 39-year-old has well-thought-out views on the league and his own record in Germany.